Slainteee/Jatayu-ContentModeration/CONTRIBUTING.md

 ### FINDING A FEATURE OR BUG TO WORKON -

 Open Source projects always have something to workon and improves with each new release.
 You can see the issues section to find something you can solve or report a bug.
 The project managers always welcome new contributors and can guide you to solve the problem.
-You can find issues in the right section of project page.
+You can find issues in the right section of project page or [here](https://github.com/Slainteee/Jatayu-ContentModeration/issues)

 <p align="center">  <img  src="https://i.imgur.com/czVjpS7.png">  </p>